-TALBOT COUNTY, GEORGIA SCHEDULE OF AUDIT FINDINGS AND RESPONSES June 30, 2016 (Continued)
+TALBOT COUNTY, GEORGIA SCHEDULE OF AUDIT FINDINGS AND RESPONSES June 30, 2017 (Continued)

-16-4 Sheriff Department Cash Receipt Procedures
+17-4 Sheriff Department Cash Receipt Procedures

-Condition and Criteria: During our audit of the Sheriff department, we noted cash receipts are not being deposited on a timely basis.
+Condition and Criteria: During our audit of the Sheriff department, we noted that cash receipts are not being deposited on a timely basis.
+We also noted that a signature stamp was used on some of the checks written during the fiscal year.

 Effect: Failure to deposit cash receipts in a timely manner could increase the risk of loss of funds due to misplacement.
+Allowing an employee to use the Sheriff's signature stamp could result in unauthorized disbursements.

 Recommendation: The Sheriff department should make monthly deposits in a timely manner.
+The